Skip How Do I Participate? widget

 - Accepted digital art will be displayed on a marketing TV in the library in rotation with the work of other participating artists between [dates].

 - The artist is ultimately responsible for knowing or learning how to use the software for creating their work.
-But you can check out the Blender resources at the bottom of this page for help!
+But you can check out the Blender resources in the next section for help!

 Skip Technical Requirements & Guidelines widget